-- 4.6.2 Breaking Out - a) Use power tongs with torque adjustment adequate for break out without damaging pipe.
-When coming out of hole, the back-up tong should be placed on the pipe body below the connection.
-Pipe wrenches or chain tongs shall not be used as back-ups. - b) Break out the connection at low RPM's. - c) After breaking loose, rotate by hand with the aid of a strap wrench.
-The connection will be disengaged and ready for separation in 4 1/2 turns from the power tight position.
+- 4.6.2 Breaking Out - a) Use power tongs with torque adjustment adequate for break-out without damaging pipe.
+When coming out of hole, the back-up tong should be placed on the pipe body below the transition area of the upset.
+Pipe wrenches or chain tongs shall not be used as back-ups. - b) Break out the connection at a speed less than 10 rpm. - c) After breaking loose continue to rotate at 10 RPM or less until the connection drops down one thread.
+The connection will be disengaged and ready for separation in 4 to 6 turns from the power tight position.

-NOTE: Do not spin after the connection has "popped."
+NOTE: Do not spin after the connection has "dropped."
 This can and will cause thread damage and/or galling.

-- NOTE: For CRA material break out initial torque and back out with a strap wrench. - d) If excessive torque is noted, rotation should be stopped until cause is determined.
+NOTE: For CRA material break out initial torque and back out with a strap wrench.